charlottegray17/100-days-of-code/log.md

 On another experience front, I have reached out to one person in the guestlist about a freelance position, and also moved to wrap things up on the volunteer position with a friendly note.
 Was told we could chat today and I could still take part, but alas no call once again.
 I think I can safely close the curtains on that one.

 **To Do's**

 Create one web design case study this week to add to site.
 Perhaps on Intranet together hub!

+# Day 39: Monday September 15, 2020

+**Today's Progress**:

+Today I finished off the Lol-cat-clock!
+That definitely was far less painful than the last time that I did it, and made far more sense.
+I don't mean to brag, but I wrote one function that worked on the first test just as I wanted it to.
+I could have passed out.

+**Thoughts:**

+Are you really going to pick up on Day 40, like it hasn't been nearly a month?
+Yes, yes I am!
+Am I going to tweet, not sure yet, truly I have not passed the challenge.
+I should really start from the beginning.

+That aside, I worked really hard yesterday and the day prior and got through basically 80% of the Skillcrush Javascript module.
+Whilst Javascript continues to not be exactly English to me, the repetition of doing the same projects, and having alternative from the FCC modules I think definitely help me through this module so promptly.

+The Magic 8 Ball and lol cat clock are created!
+Although this time the magic 8 ball doesn't have a UI at all, it's just the mechanics that we put in place.
+Adversely with the cat clock, that is almost exactly the same, but I do feel like some of the steps are simplified.
+Whether that is because I understand it more, or the Skillcrush peeps edited and simplified the content is yet to be seen!

+I am going to add a UI to the Magic 8 Ball, and tailor the lol cat clock to Barbados before getting it into the portfolio.
+I'm excited to alter it, we'll see whether I still have this excitement tomorrow.